rust-bitcoin/rust-bitcoincore-rpc/client/README.md

-bitcoincore-rpc
+bitcoinsv-rpc
 ===============

-Rust client library for the Bitcoin Core daemon's JSON-RPC API.
+Rust client library for the Bitcoin SV Node JSON-RPC API.

-Separate `bitcoincore-rpc-json` crate with the JSON-enabled data types used in the interface of this crate.
+Separate `bitcoinsv-rpc-json` crate with the JSON-enabled data types used in the interface of this crate.